nodeswork/sbase/README.md

 # @nodeswork/sbase

 SBase is a user-friendly Typescript wrapper on top of Mongoose and KOA2.

-It maps the model to a Typescript class, the schemas to the class properties, and the methods to the class methods so that all the model configurations are centralized and the models have distinct property types.
+It maps the db model to a Typescript class, the db schema to the class properties, and the methods to the class methods so that all the model configuration code is organized in a centralized place and the models have distinct property types.
 It also supports model inheritance and mixin so that common logic can be abstracted out.
 It has some useful pre-defined model extensions, such as auto-generate timestamp, KOA2 middlewares, etc.

 Below listed how SBase mapping the Mongoose definitions.